 Once you click Save the new settings are stored and applied instantly.
+Existing TCP/IP connections to the device are terminated and must be re-established using the new IP address.

 The new settings are confirmed with the following page:

-Figure 5.6: IP settings changed confirmation
+Figure 5.6: IP settings changed to static IP confirmation